depeche-io/data-on-kubernetes-yaml-is-my-dba-2025/presentation-prepare.md

 ---

+# Question
-Question: DB Uptime at least 99.999?
+# DB Uptime at least 99.999?
 (26s downtime per month)

 ---

 A candidate's resume:

-(quote)
- ... after finishing project we achieved 0% of DB failures on infra level ...
+>  ... after finishing project we achieved 0% of DB downtime on infra level ...
-(/quote)

 Reality check: typically no more >20s of downtime when doing a DB switchover.

 ---

+# Question
-Question: Does a typical developer understands his DB well?
+# Does a typical developer understands his DB performance well?

 (What he/she thinks?)

 ---

-???
+Especially if DB is sharded on application layer and use-cases change per-tentant (SaaS)

 ---

+# Question
-Question: How many DBs require (any) DB-level tuning?
+# How many DBs require (any) DB-level tuning?

-FIXME: any research on this?

 ---